rgieseke/textredux/index.md

 layout: default
 ---

-TextRedux is a module for the [TextAdept editor](http://foicica.com/textadept/) that offers a set of text based replacement interfaces for core TextAdept functionality.
+TextRedux is a module for the [Textadept editor](http://foicica.com/textadept/) that offers a set of text based replacement interfaces for core TextAdept functionality.
 The current version offers: